BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

 \subsection{Hierarchical Spatial-aware Module}

-The cross-frame spatial context information is crucial for industrial conveyor belt crack detection, as it models spatial dependencies to resolve possible ambiguities such as occlusion and motion blur.
-Therefore, our HSM is proposed to systematically capture these complex spatial relationships, as shown in Fig. \ref{fig:arch}.
-With the help of \textit{Non-local Attention Block} (NAB) and \textit{Memory Enhancement Unit} (MEU), HSM could capture longer-distance feature relationships.
+Inter-frame spatial context is crucial for industrial conveyor belt crack detection, as it captures spatial dependencies that help resolve ambiguities caused by occlusion, illumination variations, and motion blur.
+To this end, the HSM is designed to capture and aggregate spatial relationships across consecutive frames, as illustrated in Fig. \ref{fig:arch}.
+By hierarchically combining local fusion, a \textit{Non-local Attention Block} (NAB), and a \textit{Memory Enhancement Unit} (MEU), the HSM produces consistent spatial representations, capturing long-range dependencies and providing a solid foundation for subsequent temporal and frequency-domain modeling.

-Specifically, inspired by the visual tracking system \citep{Duan2024}, we divide the primary feature set $\boldsymbol{F^T}$ into reference frames and keyframe.
-Each reference frame is assigned different weight to fuse with the keyframe, through the following process.
+Specifically, inspired by the visual tracking system \citep{Duan2024}, the HSM first performs local cross-frame fusion to refine the key-frame features $\boldsymbol{F_t}$ by integrating reference information from preceding frames $\left \{\boldsymbol{F_1} ,\boldsymbol{F_2},...,\boldsymbol{F_{t-1}} \right \}$.
+All reference features are concatenated and passed through a convolutional gating unit to generate an adaptive spatial map, which is used to dynamically refines the key-frame features.
+The resulting features are then processed by additional convolutional block to obtain the spatially fused representation, by